> Folk Music > Songs > The (Poor Old) Weaver's Daughter

 Several of Pop's other songs belonged to the “rustic-idyll” class, and suggest an urban, rather than rural origin.
 The Weaver's Daughter was described as “once popular” by Alfred Williams who noted it once in the Thames Valley some time prior to the Great War.
 Other collectors seem to have ignored the piece.

-Frank Hinchliffe sang The Poor Old Weaver's Daughter in 1977 on his Topic LP og traditional songs from South Yorkshire, In Sheffield Park.
+Frank Hinchliffe sang The Poor Old Weaver’s Daughter in 1977 on his Topic LP of traditional songs from South Yorkshire, In Sheffield Park.
 The sleeve notes commented:

 Most of the early collectors appear to have either overlooked or ignored this song.
 It was printed on broadsides by Pearson of Manchester, Fordyce of Newcastle and Harkness of Preston and is listed in the Catnach 1832 catalogue.
 Alfred Williams published a version in Folk-Songs of the Upper Thames.
 Its theme is an unusual one.
 Rarely does it happen in folksong that a young girl refuses a young man for the sake of her old father.
 George Maynard of Copthorne also knew the song.

-The Muckram Wakes sang The Poor Old Weaver's Daughter in 1980 on their LP Warbles, Jangles and Reeds.
+The Muckram Wakes sang The Poor Old Weaver’s Daughter, “from Frank Hinchliffe of Sheffield”, in 1980 on their LP Warbles, Jangles and Reeds.

 Will Noble sang Poor Weaver's Daughter in a recording made by John Howson at Oxspring, Yorkshire in 1992.
 It was released in the same year on his Veteran album In That Beautiful Dale, and was included in 2006 on the Veteran anthology It Was on a Market Day—Two where Mike Yates noted: